What they do

 Education and training

-To become a mechanical engineering technician you usually need to complete a qualification in technical or mechanical engineering.
+To become a mechanical engineering technician you usually need to gain a qualification in technical or mechanical engineering.

-The Diploma of Engineering – Technical and the Diploma of Engineering – Technical (Mechanical) are offered at registered training organisations throughout Western Australia.
+The Diploma of Engineering – Technical and the Diploma of Engineering – Technical (Mechanical) are offered at TAFE colleges and registered training organisations throughout Western Australia.
 Browse courses through Jobs and Skills WA and search on the My Skills website to find a registered provider near you.

 Apprenticeships and traineeships